-In July 2017, Macedonia’s compensation laws included a countrywide minimum wage of 239.74 EUR a month.
+As of 2021, Macedonia’s compensation laws included a countrywide minimum wage of MKD 14,500 a month.
 Your employment contract should include this minimum wage or any other wages outlined by a trade union or collective bargaining agreement (CBA).
 If your industry has a CBA, you need to follow those Macedonia compensation laws to ensure compliance.

 Macedonia has 11 national holidays each year, and employees should get the day off.
 All employees are entitled to 20 to 26 days of paid annual leave with an additional seven days for marriage, bereavement, or professional exams.
 You should also provide paid sick leave per your employment contract at a rate that works for your company.

 Your female employees are entitled to nine months of paid maternity leave, and fathers can take up to seven days of paid paternity leave if the mother doesn’t take her maternity leave.
 Health insurance is another guaranteed benefit, as Macedonia offers public health care through the Health Insurance Fund.
 This fund covers most preventive care, examinations, and treatments for employees.